 If you qualify for this discount, you should NOT switch supplier until it has been paid unless you have first got confirmation from your new supplier that you will get the discount.
 Your new supplier may have different qualification rules.
 Or it may be late in the year so the pot of money they put aside for this has already been used up.

 I can’t think of a good reason why the scheme is optional for electricity suppliers nor why they should set their own criteria – it makes publicising the scheme hard and results in a lower up-take.

-However, now you know about the Warm Home Discount scheme and it’s simple to find out if you are eligible – just call your electricity supplier and ask!
-One phone call and you could be £140 better off – so it’s well worth a try!
+However, now you know about the Warm Home Discount scheme and it’s simple to find out if you are eligible – just call your electricity supplier and ask… you could be £140 better off – so it’s well worth a try!

-This is an updated version of last year’s post on the Winter 2015-16 scheme.
+This is an updated version of last year’s post on the warm home discount scheme.